-Effective January 1, 2002 we adopted the provisions of SFAS No. 142 "Goodwill and Other Intangible Assets" (SFAS No. 142).
+Effective January 1, 2002 we adopted the provisions of SFAS No. 142.
 SFAS No. 142 addresses financial accounting and reporting for acquired goodwill and other intangible assets subsequent to their initial recognition.
 This statement recognizes that goodwill has an indefinite life and will no longer be subject to periodic amortization.
 However, goodwill is to be tested at least annually for impairment, using a fair value methodology, in lieu of amortization.
-The provisions of this standard also required that amortization of goodwill related to equity investments be discontinued, and that these goodwill amounts continue to be evaluated for impairment in accordance with Accounting Principles Board Opinion No. 18 "The Equity Method of Accounting for Investments in Common Stock."
+The provisions of this standard require that amortization of goodwill related to equity investments be discontinued, and that these goodwill amounts continue to be evaluated for impairment in accordance with Accounting Principles Board Opinion No. 18, "The Equity Method of Accounting for Investments in Common Stock."
 Upon adoption of SFAS No. 142 we reclassified \$61 of intangible assets related to acquired workforce that was required to be included in goodwill by this standard.
-We further expect to complete our transitional impairment tests in connection with our second quarter of 2002.